irenehl/nestjs-online-store-graphql/README.md

 ## Description

-This API was created in NestJS and works like a online store, as a `Manager` you can create, update and delete products, and as a `Client` you can see all the products that are allocated in the database.
+This API was created in NestJS and works like an online store, as a `Manager` you can create, update and delete products, and as a `Client` you can see all the products that are allocated in the database.
 There are a lot of functions that you can play with, enjoy it!

 ## Installation